 If you can’t even tolerate the idea of onions, then leave them out.
 This Green Olive Salad would still be tasty but I highly recommend that you first give it a try as it is.

 Our Favorite Breakfast Foods

 You might have heard about Turkish style breakfast, which includes several sweet and savory dishes served in small portions.
-As Turkish people, we love to create recipes for breakfast because a slice of a cake like this amazing Marbled Chocolate Banana Bread is never enough for us at breakfast.
+As Turkish people, we love to create recipes for breakfast because a slice of a cake like is never enough for us at breakfast.
 Therefore, salads like this one definitely brings a great excitement to our weekend mornings.
 Believe it or not, this green olive salad becomes the star of the table and everyone wants to have more whenever I make it.